If You Don’t Ask, You Don’t Get

 I had just accepted a position as Director of Sales for a rep firm that provided Backup Batteries, DC Power Plants, and Installation service.

-One of my first tasks was to set our sales department strategy for the coming year.
+One of my first tasks was to set our sales strategy for the coming year.
 Upon reviewing the sales history, I discovered that the company’s battery sales accounted for 85% of the revenue.
 Additionally, the data showed that only 18% of our battery customers purchased other products too.

 I viewed this as an opportunity, so one of our strategic objectives for the year would be to sell other products and services to existing battery customers.